Marijuana Drug Information

 - Passive Inhalation: In general, routine passive exposure to marijuana smoke will not result in a positive result for cannabinoids in excess of a 50 ng/mL screening cut-off.

 Laboratory drug testing: Methods of Analysis

-The most common analytical methods used to detect cannabinoids in urine include immunoassays (EIA, RIA, and FPIA), gas chromatography (GC), gas chromatography/mass spectrometry (GC/MS), high pressure liquid chromatography (HPLC), and thin layer chromatography (TLC).
+The most common screening methods used to detect cannabinoids in urine include enzyme immunoassay (EIA).
 Urine cannabinoid immunoassays are usually optimized for the detection of carboxy-THC, but also react with other cannabinoids present in the urine.
-Because of this cross-reactivity, immunoassay results are expressed in terms of "total cannabinoids" and not specifically in terms of carboxy-THC concentration as is detected by GC/MS. Therefore, when interpreting THC concentrations, it is important to realize that GC/MS, which measures only carboxy-THC, generally yields quantitative results which may represent only 10-50% of the "total cannabinoid" value as detected by immunoassays.
-While immunoassay cross-reactivity to non-cannabinoid compounds is extremely rare, most immunoassay manufacturers recommend that positive results be confirmed by an alternate analytical method.
-The chromatographic methods meet this requirement, with GC/MS considered the most reliable method.
-Other methodologies such as TLC and HPLC also achieve good sensitivity and specificity.
+Because of this cross-reactivity, immunoassay results are expressed in terms of "total cannabinoids" and not specifically in terms of carboxy-THC concentration as is detected by specific confirmation methods such as gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/tandem mass spectrometry (LC/MS/MS).
+Therefore, when interpreting THC concentrations, it is important to realize that GC/MS or LC/MS/MS, which measures only carboxy-THC, generally yields quantitative results which may represent only 10-50% of the "total cannabinoid" value as detected by immunoassays.
+While immunoassay cross-reactivity to non-cannabinoid compounds is extremely rare, most immunoassay manufacturers recommend that positive results be confirmed by alternate specific analytical methods.
+The chromatographic methods; GC/MS and LC/MS/MS meet this requirement while providing most reliable test results.

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.